C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 *On the reliability, verifiability and Wikipedia  community engagement in fact-checking:*

 Wikimedia Foundation.
 “On Wikipedia, facts matter”.
 YouTube Video, 03:45 minutes.
 22 December 2016, https://youtu.be/xQ4ba28-oGs

+Apostolopoulos, Petros. *Discussing the Past: The Production of Historical Knowledge on Wikipedia*.
+(Ph.D., Raleigh, N.C., North Carolina State University, 2022), https://repository.lib.ncsu.edu/items/e230ad0d-9a52-48ae-bef1-65791ebdc3e6.
+(Chapter 1)

+Cummings, Robert E. “The First Twenty Years of Teaching with Wikipedia: From Faculty Enemy to Faculty Enabler.”
+In _Wikipedia @20.
+Stories of an Incomplete Revolution_, edited by Joseph Reagle and Jackie Koerner.
+Massachusetts: MIT Press 2020.[https://wikipedia20.pubpub.org/pub/0e9c3f8e/release/1](https://wikipedia20.pubpub.org/pub/0e9c3f8e/release/1)

+Reagle, Joseph. *Good Faith Collaboration: The Culture of Wikipedia*.
+Massachusetts: The MIT Press, 2010.
+(Chapter 2)

 **Bibliography used by the author**

+Burkholder, Pete, and Dana Schaffer.
+“A Snapshot of the Public’s Views on History.” _Perspectives on History_.
+Accessed February 9, 2024. [https://www.historians.org/publications-and-directories/perspectives-on-history/september-2021/a-snapshot-of-the-publics-views-on-history-national-poll-offers-valuable-insights-for-historians-and-advocates](https://www.historians.org/publications-and-directories/perspectives-on-history/september-2021/a-snapshot-of-the-publics-views-on-history-national-poll-offers-valuable-insights-for-historians-and-advocates)

-Andrew Lih, *The Wikipedia Revolution.
+Lih, Andrew. *The Wikipedia Revolution.
 How a bunch of Nobodies Created the World’s Greatest Encyclopedia* (London: Hyperion ebook, 2009), 14, 44, 61

-Marshall Poe, “The Hive,” The Atlantic, September 2006, accessed January 29, 2024, https://www.theatlantic.com/magazine/archive/2006/09/the-hive/305118/
+Poe, Marshall.
+“The Hive,” *The Atlantic*, September 2006 Issue, accessed January 29, 2024, https://www.theatlantic.com/magazine/archive/2006/09/the-hive/305118/

-Roy Rosenzweig, *Clio Wired: The Future of the Past in the Digital Age* (New York: Columbia University Press, 2011, 65, 119
+Rosenzweig, Roy. *Clio Wired: The Future of the Past in the Digital Age* (New York: Columbia University Press, 2011, 65, 119

-Fethi Erinç Salor, *Sum of all Knowledge: Wikipedia and the Encyclopedic Urge* (Ph.D. diss., University of Amsterdam, 2012), 93
+Salor, Fethi Erinç. *Sum of all Knowledge: Wikipedia and the Encyclopedic Urge* (Ph.D. diss., University of Amsterdam, 2012), 93

 ## Assignment 2 - Exploring Wikipedia’s Infrastructure